What is Public Provident Fund(PPF)Scheme?

 - Foreigners cannot open a PPF account.

-Documents Needed to Open a Public Provident Fund Account (PPF A/C)
+Documents needed to open a Public Provident Fund Account

 Documents required to open a PPF account are KYC documents such as identity proof, address proof and signature proof.
 These commonly include the latest version of a person’s